Autonomous administrative division: New Zealand overseas territories

-New Zealand maintains nominal sovereignty over three Pacific Island nations.
-The Cook Islands and Niue are self-governing countries in free association with New Zealand that maintain some international relationships in their own name.
-Tokelau remains an autonomous dependency of New Zealand.
-The Chatham Islands—despite having the designation of Territory—is an integral part of the country, situated within the New Zealand archipelago.
-The territory's council is not autonomous and has broadly the same powers as other local councils, although notably it can also charge levies on goods entering or leaving the islands.
+New Zealand maintains nominal sovereignty over three Pacific Island nations, the Cook Islands, Niue and Tokelau.
+The Chatham Islands—despite having the designation of Territory—is an integral part of the country, situated within the New Zealand archipelago; its council is not autonomous and has broadly the same powers as other local councils, although notably it can also charge levies on goods entering or leaving the islands.